simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ##### Read Side of the application

-With publishing the events to the event bus we have completed the write side of the application and changed the application state.
+With the publication of the events on the event bus, we have completed the write side of the application and changed the application state.
-We now want to have that reflected on the read side of the application, update the read model and show the changes to the user when the user queries a read model.
-For that we are using {{< linkForRef "marten-events" "inline projections" >}}[<sup>[43](#ref-43)</sup>] which means, that we are  listening to the in memory event bus and update the read model directly when an event is published.<cite>[^3]</cite>
+We now want this to be reflected on the read side of the application, update the read model and show the changes to the user when they query a read model.
+To do this, we use {{< linkForRef “marten-events” “inline projections”>}}[<sup>[43](#ref-43)</sup>] which means that we monitor the in-memory event bus and update the read model directly when an event is published.<cite>[^3]</cite>
-So let's have a look at the InventoryItemProjection file, which is doing exactly that.
-In the file we can find two classes, one is holding the event listeners for a list view of the inventory items and the other one is holding the event listeners for a detail view of the inventory items.
-Again we are only showing the listeners for the InventoryItemChanged event, as we have chosen this for our walk through example.
+So let's take a look at the *InventoryItemProjection* file, which does just that.
+In the file, we find two classes, one containing the event listeners for a list view of inventory items and the other containing the event listeners for a detail view of inventory items.
+Again, we'll only show the listeners for the *InventoryItemNameChanged* event, since we've chosen this for our example.

 ```kotlin
 @Component